 Relationship to the Board

-The Compliance Review Committee serves as part of the compliance process of the Board.
-The Compliance Review Committee chair will work closely with the Board member appointed as the committee’s liaison.
+The Compliance Committee serves as part of the compliance process of the Board.
+The Compliance Committee chair will work closely with the Board member appointed as the committee’s liaison.
 The committee will make written recommendations to the Board concerning changes to the documents governing the community as it deems appropriate.
-The chair of the Compliance Standards Committee, with the board liaison, will work with the property manager, and the Board of Directors, as needed.
+The chair of the Compliance Committee, with the board liaison, will work with the property manager, and the Board of Directors, as needed.

-Compliance Review Committee members shall be identified and approved by the Board and serve at the pleasure of the Board.
-The Compliance Review Committee shall have no fewer than seven volunteer members.
+Compliance Committee members shall be identified and approved by the Board and serve at the pleasure of the Board.
+The Compliance Committee shall have no fewer than seven volunteer members.
 Members will be selected to represent all areas of Rosedale: Links, Legacy and Highlands.
 The Committee chair will be appointed by the Board.